girishkotla/networkautomation/README.md

 **Iteration of NETMIKO (BASIC to ADVANCED):**
 Here you go: https://github.com/girishkotla/networkautomation/tree/main/Netmiko_iteration_basic_to_advanced You can find 6 files in this link.
-> Start in order as noob and slowly, code will be improved by introducing many things...if you are properly following from the start..you will get know.
-I haven't gave much comments in the code this time.
+> Start from the file-1 in-order and slowly, code will be improved by introducing many things...if you are properly following from the start..you will get know withot any discription.
+I haven't wrote any comments in the code this time.
 You can do add the comments....:-)